maciejhirsz/Voo/README.md

 ## Philsophy

+> Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better.

+  — Edsger W. Dijkstra, 1984

+---

 1. **Focus**

    "Do One Thing and Do It Well" - this really is _just_ a DOM library, but you can build view components on top of it.